 National biodiversity strategies and action plans

-For most Parties, developing a national biodiversity strategy
+For most Parties, developing a national biodiversity strategy will involve:

 - establishing the institutional framework for developing the strategy, including designating leadership and ensuring a participative approach

 - allocating or obtaining financial resources for the strategy process

 - assessing the status of biological diversity within its jurisdiction

 - articulating and debating the vision and goals for the strategy through a national dialogue with relevant stakeholders

 - comparing the actual situation to the objectives and targets

 - formulating options for action that cover key issues identified